Benita02/alx-system_engineering-devops/0x01-shell_permissions/README.md

  Write a script that changes the owner of the file hello to the user betty.
 4. Empty!
 mandatory  Write a script that creates an empty file called hello
+5. EXECUTE - Write a script that adds execute permission to the owner of the file hello.
+The file hello will be in the working directory